rx-anon -- A Novel Approach on the De-Identification of Heterogeneous Data based on a Modified Mondrian Algorithm: Experimental Apparatus

 \extended{ As baselines, we consider the scenario where relational and textual attributes are anonymized independently.
 Usually, sensitive terms within a textual attribute are suppressed completely, which leads to total loss of utility of sensitive terms.
 With our experiments we want to show that we can improve, \ie reduce the information loss in texts under the \kanonymity{} model.
 Moreover, we want to optimize the trade-off between relational and textual information loss. }

 Similar to experiments conducted in prior work \citep{Gong2017,Ghinita2007,Poulis2013}, we run our anonymization tool for different values of $k=2$, $3$, $4$, $5$, $10$, $20$, and $50$.
 Regarding our new weighting parameter $\lambda$, we used values between $0.0$ and $1.0$ in steps of $0.1$.
 Sensitive entity types in texts are those detected by spaCy's English models trained on the OntoNotes5 corpus\footnote{\url{https://spacy.io/api/data-formats\#named-entities}}.
 We added rule-based detectors for the entities MAIL, URL, PHONE, and POSTCODE.
 We treat all sensitive terms appearing under those entity types as quasi-identifiers.
 For each value of $k$, we conduct experiments using different partitioning strategies and parameter settings.
 In particular, we vary the weight parameter $\lambda$ to tune Mondrian. \extended{To speed up experiment execution times, we ignore redundant sensitive information.
-Ignoring redundant sensitive information does not influence the experiment results, since both datasets do not provide a relevant amount of overlap between relational attributes and textual attributes.} We use local recoding schemes for each experiment to make partitioning results comparable.
+Ignoring redundant sensitive information does not influence the experiment results, since both datasets do not provide a relevant amount of overlap between relational attributes and textual attributes.} We use the same recoding scheme, namely local recoding, for all experiments to make partitioning results comparable.
 For the evaluation, we analyze the anonymized dataset with respect to the corresponding partitioning sizes and information loss.

 \extended{In addition, we repeat the experiments by just considering location entities with entity type GPE (geopolitical entity).
 We use those experiments to showcase an anonymization task with reduced complexity.
 We chose location-based entities since they are present in blog posts as well as in hotel reviews.
 Therefore, they allow for comparison of both datasets.}